-1. Lemurs are only found on the island of Madagascar, located about 250 miles off the coast of Africa, and the Comoro Islands, a volcanic archipelago just to the northwest.
+1. Lemurs are found only on the island of Madagascar, located about 250 miles off the coast of Africa, and the Comoro Islands, a volcanic archipelago just to the northwest.

 3. Lemurs the size of gorillas once roamed the island, though many of these larger, slower species of lemur have become extinct, likely due to hunting.
 Today, subsistence hunting still poses a threat to lemurs.